jhsu802701/rails_from_scratch_rails5/09-01-user_sign_up.md

   margin-left: 0;
 }
 ```
+* Go to the user sign up page.
+The form looks better but still does not provide the desired functionality.

 ### User Registration Controller
 * Edit the file app/controllers/users/registrations_controller.rb and replace the content with the following: